Score big this Black Friday! Explore all 8 rewarding offers (up to $200 GeniusCash)

 Individuals don't have to worry about paying fees to receive direct deposits, but employers pay fees to use this payment system.

 There's a one-time fee involved when the company first sets up a direct deposit with a specific bank, and a payroll processing fee is charged for each transaction that takes place.
-These fees vary, depending on which bank is being used and the nature of its relationship with the company.
+These fees vary, depending on which bank is being used and the nature of its relationship with the company in question.

 Setting things up to receive direct deposits is pretty simple and only requires a few steps: